openstack/swift/doc/source/deployment_guide.rst

 This allows the services to make effective use of the cores available.
 A good starting point to set the concurrency level for the proxy and storage services to 2 times the number of cores available.
-If more than one service is sharing a server, then some experimentaiton may be needed to find the best balance.
+If more than one service is sharing a server, then some experimentation may be needed to find the best balance.

 At Rackspace, our Proxy servers have dual quad core processors, giving us 8